Deep-Symmetry/afterglow/README.md

 control interface for people who are not Clojure hackers, and a useful adjunct to the Ableton Push control surface interface.
 Both are explained in the documentation link above.
-Afterglow also includes the beginnings (a proof of concept, really, at this point) of a show visualizer for designing and working on effects without having to physically hook up lights.
+Afterglow also includes the beginnings of a show visualizer for designing and working on effects without having to physically hook up lights (a proof of concept, really, at this point).
 This is implemented in WebGL using a volumetric ray tracer and looks quite promising, at least for a small number of fixtures; it will probably overwhelm the graphics processor on most systems once you add too many lights.
 However, the framework